 SMS in South-Africa

-The points mentioned above, are just a selection of the tips and advice we can give to send out successful marketing campaigns to consumers all over the world.
+The points mentioned above on international SMS, are just a selection of the tips and advice we can give to send out successful marketing campaigns to consumers all over the world.
 Of course, our (inter)national colleagues are more than happy to tell you more.
 Contact our international offices for more information or try CM’s Marketing Campaigns now.

 - In South Africa, the Sender ID is always over-written with a random national long code.
 It is not possible to have any form of dynamic Sender ID.

 - All the MNO’s in South Africa outsource their regulatory duties to an independent body called WASPA.
 If you are targeting South-Africa, it is advised to give the code of conduct on content and message types a read.
 This code of conduct states, for example, the following: “Unless a customer has expressly or implicitly requested or agreed otherwise, a member may not engage in any direct marketing directed to a consumer on: Sundays, public holidays, Saturdays before 09:00 and after 13:00 and all other days between the hours of 20:00 and 08:00 the following day.

 - Also, promotional competitions may not contain words such as “win” or “prize” to describe items intended to be offered to all or a substantial majority of the participants; exaggerate the chance of winning a prize or suggest that winning a prize is a certainty.
 Finally, it is prohibited to suggest that the party has already won a prize and that by contacting the promoter of the competition, that the entrant will have definitely secured that prize.